-- 1. Counties with a population of less than 500,000 but at least 100,000 shall have no more than 47 supervisors. - 2.
-Counties with a population of less than 100,000 but at least 50,000 shall have no more than 39 supervisors. - 3.
-Counties with a population of less than 50,000 but at least 25,000 shall have no more than 31 supervisors. - 4.
-Counties with a population of less than 25,000 and containing more than one town shall have no more than 21 supervisors. - 5.
-If the population of any county is within 2% of the minimum population for the next most populous grouping under this paragraph, the board thereof, in establishing supervisory districts, may employ the maximum number for such districts set for such next most populous grouping. - (b) Creation of supervisory districts.
-1. Within 60 days after the population count by block, established in the decennial federal census of population, and maps showing the location and numbering of census blocks become available in printed form from the federal government or are published for distribution by an agency of this state, but no later than July 1 following the year of each decennial census, each board shall propose a tentative county supervisory district plan setting forth the number of supervisory districts and tentative boundaries or a description of boundary requirements, hold a public hearing on the proposed plan and adopt a tentative plan.
+- (b) Creation of supervisory districts.
+1. Within 60 days after the population count by census block, established in the decennial federal census of population, and maps showing the location and numbering of census blocks become available in printed form from the federal government or are published for distribution by an agency of this state, but no later than July 1 following the year of each decennial census, each board shall propose a tentative county supervisory district plan setting forth the number of supervisory districts proposed by the board and tentative boundaries or a description of boundary requirements, hold a public hearing on the proposed plan and adopt a tentative plan.
 The proposed plan may be amended after the public hearing.
+The tentative plan shall divide the county into a number of districts equal to the number of supervisors, with each district substantially equal in population.
 The board shall solicit suggestions from municipalities concerning the development of an appropriate plan.
-The board shall transmit to each municipal governing body in the county the tentative plan that is adopted.
-Each district shall consist of whole wards or municipalities.
-Each district shall be designated to be represented by one supervisor, and all districts shall be substantially equal in population.
-In the tentative plan, the board shall, whenever possible, place whole contiguous municipalities or contiguous parts of the same municipality within the same district.
-If the division of a municipality is sought by the board, the board shall provide with the plan a written statement to the municipality affected by each proposed division specifying the approximate location of the territory from which a ward is sought to be created for contiguity purposes and the approximate population of the ward proposed to effectuate the division. - 2.
+Except as authorized in this subdivision, each district shall consist of whole wards or municipalities.
+Territory within each supervisory district to be created under the tentative plan shall be contiguous, except as authorized in subd.
+2. In the tentative plan, the board shall, whenever possible, place whole contiguous municipalities or contiguous parts of the same municipality within the same district.
+If the division of a municipality is sought by the board, the board shall provide with the plan a written statement to the municipality affected by each proposed division specifying the approximate location of the territory from which a ward is sought to be created for contiguity purposes and the approximate population of the ward proposed to effectuate the division.
+The tentative plan shall not include provision for division of any census block unless the block is bisected by a municipal boundary or unless a division is required to enable creation of supervisory districts that are substantially equal in population.
+The board shall transmit a copy of the tentative plan that is adopted to each municipal governing body in the county. - 2.
 Within 60 days after every municipality in the county adjusts its wards under s.
 5.15, the board shall hold a public hearing and shall then adopt a final supervisory district plan, numbering each district.
-Wards within each supervisory district created by the plan shall be contiguous, except that one or more wards located within a city or village which is wholly surrounded by another city or water, or both, may be combined with one or more noncontiguous wards, or one or more wards or portions of wards consisting of island territory as defined in s.
-5.15 (2) (f) 3. may be combined with one or more noncontiguous wards or portions of wards within the same municipality, to form a supervisory district. - 4.
-The chairperson of the board shall file a certified copy of the final districting plan with the secretary of state. - (c) Changes during decade; municipal boundary adjustments.
-After the enactment of a plan of supervisory districts under par. (b), a municipal incorporation, annexation, detachment or consolidation may serve as a basis for altering between federal decennial censuses the boundaries of supervisory districts, in the discretion of the board.
-The number of supervisory districts in the county shall not be changed by any action under this paragraph.
-Any plan of county supervisory districts enacted under par. (b) may be amended under this paragraph but shall remain in effect as amended until superseded by another plan enacted by the board under par. (b) and filed with the secretary of state.
+Territory within each supervisory district created by the plan shall be contiguous, except that one or more wards located within a city or village which is wholly surrounded by another city or water, or both, may be combined with one or more noncontiguous wards, or one or more wards consisting of island territory as defined in s.
+5.15 (2) (f) 3. may be combined with one or more noncontiguous wards within the same municipality, to form a supervisory district. - 3.
+The populations of supervisory districts under the tentative plan shall be determined on the basis of the federal decennial census and any official corrections to the census issued on or before the date that the tentative plan is adopted to reflect the correct population of the county and municipalities and blocks within the county on April 1 of the